amanplans/dnc-configurations-options/README.md

 Now we can show the `BaseUrl` in the view.
 Open `Views\Index.html`.

-We add at the first line
+We add the model on the first line

 ```html
 @model Configurations